 Murder Hole Beach has no direct road access.
 You can only access the beach via private farmland.
 Ask the farmer’s permission first and be aware of signs on the gates (which you must close after you, as you will be crossing a field that contains cows and/or sheep).
 At certain times of the year, access is strictly forbidden during mating season as the field will contain a bull.
 And no dogs are allowed to enter the field.

 However, should you be able to make the short, 15-minute hike across the land, you won’t be disappointed.
 This is a natural gem with no facilities, so bring a picnic but ensure you leave no trace.
 Swimming is not advised due to the tidal currents.

-The name of the beach is rumored to have come from the 1800’s when a young woman reputedly fell from a cliff near the beach.
+The name of the beach is rumoured to have come from the 1800s when a young woman reputedly fell from a cliff near the beach.
 Or was she pushed?
 The name may also come from the aggressive tidal currents around the beaches and island.
 If you are doing an extended Wild Atlantic Way trip, starting in Northern Ireland, then make sure to put this stunning Irish beach on your itinerary.

 GPS location: 55.2405, -7.80588

 Best places to stay near Murder Hole Beach – Letterkenny is just a 50-minute drive from Murder Hole Beach, so check out the hotels for Portsalon above for this beach.

 Picture Credit: Bangor NI

 If you are looking to visit one of the most beautiful beaches in Ireland, then you should visit Narin Beach, Donegal.
 A Blue Flag beach which has been voted in the top 10 beaches in Ireland in the past, Narin Beach, also known as Portnoo Beach is a 2km long sheltered cove beach with golden-white sands.